Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that a user is redirected to the SSO login page when an SSO email is entered.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter an SSO email address.
+1. The user enters an SSO email address.
-3. Click the "Login" button.
+2. The user clicks the "Login" button.

-**Expected Result:**
-- User is redirected to the SSO login page.
+3. The system redirects the user to the SSO login page.
+4. The SSO login page is displayed with the appropriate branding and fields.

 **Data Set:**
 - SSO Email: `sso.email@abtasty.com`